-Heat an oven to 200C and butter a shallow 10-inch pie dish.
+Heat an oven to 200C and line a 25cm pie dish with baking parchment.

 In a large frying pan, heat the oil and butter.
 Add the sliced onions, red peppers and salt.
-Cover, turn down the heat and allow the peppers to cook until they are soft.
-Remove from the heat and set aside.
+Cover, turn down the heat and allow the peppers to cook until they are soft, about 15 minutes.
+Remove from the heat and set aside to cool.

-Add the cooked onions, peppers and chopped parsley, mix together and pour the mixture into the pie dish.
+Them beat the eggs together with a fork and season.
+Add the cooked onions, peppers and drop in the chopped parsley.
+Mix everything together and pour the mixture into the pie dish.
 Carefully cover the mixture with slices of Fontina cheese.

-Place the dish into the oven and bake until the frittata is firm in the centre, around 25-30 minutes.
+Place the dish into the oven and bake until the frittata is just firm at the centre and golden at the edges, around 25-30 minutes.

 Remove the dish from the oven and place on a wire rack to cool.
-Run a knife around the sides and transfer to a large serving plate.
-Garnish with lemon zest and rocket (if using) Enjoy warm or a room temperature.
+Carefully lift the frittata out of the pan via the edges of the baking parchment.
+Garnish with lemon zest and rocket (if using).